 4. Try to localize this record.

 Bug #81555 is similar and patch explained in it solves this issue.
 It manages the solution by breaking up total placeholders in the prepared statement into chunks of placeholders (around 65,000) and processes it.
 Unfortunately in a system with a huge number of content elements, it takes too much time to process a single localization.

-#3 Updated by Morton Jonuschat almost 2 years ago
+Updated by Morton Jonuschat over 4 years ago

 - Category deleted (